 The sympathetic nervous system brings about an increase in heart rate, and the force of contraction, whereas the parasympathetic decreases heart rate.

-High blood pressure means the pressure of the blood up against the walls of the arteries is very strong.
+High blood pressure symptoms show the pressure of the blood up against the walls of the arteries is very strong.
 Hypertension increases the risk of heart disease and stroke.

 It refers to the reduction or blockage of coronary arteries that supply blood to the heart muscle.
 Reduced blood supply to the heart makes the organ more prone to a heart attack.